-When we identify a child as having a special educational need their work will be differentiated by the class teacher to enable them to access the curriculum more easily.
+When we identify a child as having a Special Educational Need, their work will be adapted by the class teacher to enable them to access the curriculum.
 All staff are familiar with a variety of approaches to teaching and learning, which means that we are able to adapt teaching approaches and provision to meet the needs within each class.